Personal-Project-VDH/Serivice_App/README.md

 # Service app with TCP prtocol
 This is a service app using TCP protocol.

-The main function of this application is to run in the background and connect to the my library [https://github.com/Personal-Project-VDH/rn-start-app-tcp.git] (https://github.com/Personal-Project-VDH/rn-start-app-tcp.git)
+The main function of this application is to run in the background and connect to the my library [here] (https://github.com/Personal-Project-VDH/rn-start-app-tcp.git)
 **Compatible with Android 7.1.2 and above**

 ```bash